run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/upgrade.md

     1. The subdomain configured for the OpenShift cluster.
     2. Name of the administrator user in the company directory.

+    !!!
+Note
+        The helm repository name has changed from `runai-backend/runai-backend` to `runai-backend/control-plane`.

 === "Airgapped"
     ``` bash